Safe Travels: Protect Against Mosquito-Borne Diseases

 Several viruses carried by the

 .
 Dengue fever is commonly reported in tropical urban areas in Asia, South America, Central America, North America, Africa, as well as the South Pacific and Caribbean.
-Fever is the main symptom, along with at least two of the following:
+Fever is the main symptom, along with at least 2 of the following:

 - Pain in the back of the eyes